How many times have we all heard this bunk myth repeated?

 You might also enjoy “How ‘Heart-Healthy Whole Grains’ Make Us Fat”, “Why Humans Crave Fat”, the classic “Eat Like A Predator, Not Like Prey: Paleo In Six Easy Steps”…and for yet more diet myths busted and truths discovered, try the index.

 Does meat make you happy?
 Then you will most likely enjoy my “Funny, provocative, entertaining, fun, insightful” novel The Gnoll Credo.
-Read the glowing reviews, read the first 20 pages, and buy it on Amazon for just $10.95.
+Read the glowing reviews, read the first 20 pages, and buy it for just $10.95.
 (Outside the USA?
 Click here.)